1. Understand how students may differ and/or feel different from their peers.

 The activity begins by posing the question ‘What might make someone feel different from their peers?’.

-After perhaps 10 minutes (or when the facilitator notes that groups are beginning to struggle for ideas), the groups should be invited to feed back their suggestions to the whole group.
-The facilitator should composite the individual group responses onto a whole-group diagram, since subsequent questions will build on this layer.
+After perhaps 10 minutes (or when the facilitator notes that groups are beginning to struggle for ideas), the groups should be invited to share their suggestions with the whole group.
+The facilitator should composite the individual group responses onto a whole-group diagram since subsequent questions will build on this layer.

 Foreshadowing the next question, the facilitator may want to ask participants why they included specific suggestions. (‘And what made you choose that?’
 ‘How do you see that contributing to a feeling of difference?’)